1. Pre Run Planning

 Never forget these 3 essential items on dog runs – poo bags, treats and phone and work on these 3 essential commands – heel (or ‘walk on’ to keep your dog near your side), wait (when you need to stop e.g there is a distraction ahead), off we go! (or ‘run/lets go’ etc to signal you are on the move).
 A trained dog is an easy dog, and only you can teach them how to behave.

 4. Look!
 No Hands!

 If you are going to start running with your dog then you really should invest in a harness.
 Running using a collar causes a huge amount of pressure on your dogs neck and we don’t recommend it.
-A good fitting harness distributes any pull across the dogs body.
+A good fitting harness should distribute any pull across the dogs body.
 To help you reward train your dog by using treats, and to keep your own momentum going, we also suggest a hands free leash.
 This really frees you up to focus on you and your hound, especially when you are both in running training!